-Labeled as question in Domain Expiration and Domain Drop Catching started by Lord Antares, Nov 8, 2018 at 10:29 PM.
+Labeled as question in Domain Expiration and Domain Drop Catching started by Lord Antares, Nov 8, 2018.

 Or is it possible to find one available even if it recives decent traffic?

 It may be difficult.
 Expiring domain names with inbound links are often shifted to auction by their registrars (not registrants) before they expire.
 There are hundreds of millions of domain names in the gTLDs that have expired and have not been reregistered.
 Expired domain names that have been gone through the drop process and have been deleted are typically available for reregistration.